5 Minute Mindfulness Exercise for Kids & Teens (Science-Backed & Parent-Tested)

 How it works:

-• Tiny bites of fruit such as a raisin or a slip of apple may also suffice in showing your child that he or she is what is required.
+- Tiny bites of fruit such as a raisin or a slip of apple may also suffice in showing your child’s requirement.

 The reason it will help: it will establish mindful eating behavior, it will help avoid overeating, increase food awareness.